robocorp/robocorp/cli/README.md

 Package your project as a Control Room compatible bundle, ready for deployment.

-## Installing RCC from command line
+## Installing robo from the command line

 ### Windows